 Sabrena Jo, M.S., has been actively involved in the fitness industry since 1987.
-As a certified group fitness instructor, personal trainer, and health coach, she has taught group exercise and owned her own personal-training and health-coaching businesses.
+As an ACE-certified group fitness instructor, personal trainer, and health coach, she has taught group exercise and owned her own personal-training and health-coaching businesses.
 Jo is a former full-time faculty member in the Kinesiology and Physical Education Department at California State University, Long Beach.
-She has a bachelor's degree in exercise science as well as a master's degree in physical education/biomechanics from the University of Kansas.
-Jo is the Director of Science and Research Content for the American Council on Exercise (ACE) and a relentless pursuer of finding ways to help people start and stick with physical activity.
-Jo has a passion for the aerial arts and in her spare time enjoys hanging upside down from fabric and flinging her partner around in their acrobatic routines.
+She has a bachelor's degree in exercise science as well as a master's degree in physical education/biomechanics from the University of Kansas and is currently pursuing her PhD in Exercise Psychology.
+Sabrena is the ACE Director of Science & Research and a relentless pursuer of finding ways to help people start and stick with physical activity.

 How to Monitor Participants’ Intensity in Group Fitness Classes

 Exercise intensity is the cornerstone of fitness programming.
 It dictates which energy system is called upon during an exercise, as well as the duration of the activity and the skill required to perform it.
 Group fitness instructors (GFIs) do not typically have the luxury of working with participants one-on-one to determine their target heart-rate (THR) ranges or ventilatory thresholds.
 As such, it is imperative to have strategies for monitoring participants’ exercise intensities during class through recognized performance standards, or at least via brief communication.
 Also, it is important to teach class attendees how to effectively monitor their own intensity so that the safety, effectiveness and purpose of the conditioning are not left to chance.